 Another woman, whose free exam revealed that she had glaucoma and who was able to receive corrective laser surgery from the clinic, tells the Grand Rapids Press that if it weren’t for the volunteers at the Community Eyecare Day, “I wouldn’t have glasses, and I probably would have lost my eyesight.”

-, adults with vision problems such as nearsightedness or farsightedness should get eye exams every two years before the age of 50 and every year after the age of 50.
-The American Diabetic Association recommends a yearly eye exam for people with diabetes, whether or not they have diagnosed vision problems.
+According to WebMD, adults with vision problems such as nearsightedness or farsightedness should get eye exams every two years before age 50 and every year after age 50.
+The American Diabetic Association recommends a yearly eye exam for people with diabetes, whether or not they have been diagnosed with vision problems.

 Working in Free Clinics Helps Community College Students Too